Craft Projects

 18. Bull Terrier Dog Pattern

-Photo credit: Kandi Patterns
+Photo credit: Nicky on Kandi Patterns

 Bull Terriers have one of the most distinct looks among dog breeds.
 They have an egg-like face shape and peculiar eye shape.